-[ ] Download and RUN the Forum Post Assistant / FPA Instructions available here and are also included in the download package.
+[ ] Download and RUN the Forum Post Assistant / FPA Instructions - extract the file FPA First Time User.pdf from the /Documentation folder in that file.
+The instructions are contained in the PDF document..
 Post the generated results in your security/been hacked topic.
 Use these links to download the FPA:

 [ ] Ensure you have the latest version of Joomla for your version of Joomla.
 Delete all files in your Joomla installation, saving a copy of the configuration.php file.

 [ ] Review Vulnerable Extensions List to make sure any 3rd party extensions versions used appear on the vulnerable list.

 [ ] Review and action Security Checklist 7 Make sure you've gone through all of the steps.

 [ ] Scan all machines with FTP, Joomla super admin, and Joomla admin access for malware, virus, trojans, spyware, etc. Checklist 7 contains a list or recommended scanners.